neuro4ml/neuro4ml.github.io/Week_0/3-History.md

 ```
 In his conclusion, you can even see some hints of what in modern reinforcement learning terms we'd call optimising for value instead of optimising for reward.

-> our view abolishes and declares that the progress is not from little and simple to big and complicated, but from direct connections to indirect connections in which a stock of isolated elements plays a part, is from ‘pure experience' or undifferentiated feelings, to discrimination, on the one hand, to generalizations, abstractions, on the other
+> our view abolishes and declares that the progress is not from little and simple to big and complicated, but from direct connections to indirect connections in which a stock of isolated elements plays a part, is from 'pure experience' or undifferentiated feelings, to discrimination, on the one hand, to generalizations, abstractions, on the other
 >
 > -- {cite:t}`https://doi.org/10.1037/h0092987`